-c) For SMS delivery mechanism, the Legacy 3GPP Message Gateway sends SMS to the Legacy 3GPP UE through the SMSC according the procedure in TS 23.204 [x3] or the procedure in clause 4.13.3 of TS 23.502 [7].
+c) For SMS delivery mechanism, the Legacy 3GPP Message Gateway sends SMS to the Legacy 3GPP UE through the SMSC according the procedure in TS 23.204 [13] or the procedure in clause 4.13.3 of TS 23.502 [7].

-8-9.
-If Delivery status required is included in the MSGin5G message request, the Legacy 3GPP Message Gateway sends MSGin5G message delivery report to the MSGin5G Server, the MSGin5G Server sends the delivery report to the MSGin5G Client as specified in clause 8.3.2.
+8. If Delivery status required is included in the MSGin5G message request, the Legacy 3GPP Message Gateway sends MSGin5G message delivery status report to the MSGin5G Server as specified in clause 8.3.4 and then the MSGin5G Server sends the message delivery status report to the MSGin5G Client as specified in clause 8.3.5.

 8.7.1.3 From MSGin5G UE to Non-3GPP UE